Hearing loss can occur at any age for a variety of reasons. Most often hearing loss occurs as a combination of causes

 - Middle ear fluid or infection

 - Stiffening of the middle ear bones – called Otosclerosis.

 Conductive hearing loss can frequently be corrected with medication and/or surgery.
 If you have this hearing loss we may be referring you to an Otologist, a physician specializing in treatment and surgery of the ear.

 If you are not a candidate for treatment or surgery, hearing aids are very effective in improving conductive hearing loss.

 An Auditory Processing Deficit is not a type of hearing loss but is a condition caused by changes in the processing and understanding centers within the brain.
 All meaning of sound is interpreted inside the brain and this may change so the brain is not able to accurately decipher sounds to make them understandable words.
-Central deficits may result from:
+Auditory Processing Deficits may result from:

 - Other central influences like stroke and vascular problems.

 - Progressive neurologic disease like multiple sclerosis

-This problem looks like hearing loss – the person just doesn’t “hear” well.
-While there may be some hearing loss the bigger issue is actually a change in processing within the brain.
-Since the understanding centers in the brain are not reacting to sound as quickly or as accurately it looks like the person “can’t hear”.
-This problem almost always occurs with sensorineural hearing loss and is most frequent in the elderly.
-Some degree of auditory processing deficit is very common in those who have an untreated hearing loss for many years.
+This problem may occur with normal hearing but is also more common with hearing loss.
+The understanding centers in the brain are not reacting to sound as quickly or as accurately so it looks like the person “can’t hear”.
+It is most frequent in the elderly and is very common in those who have an untreated hearing loss for many years.
 Your processing clarity is likely to improve through a combination of hearing aids and improved listening habits.
 Sometimes auditory therapy can strengthen meaningful processing abilities.